Bodera/LearnPath_Mathematics/statistics/solving-exercises-list02.md

   = 11.111111 value of arithmetic mean
 ```

-__4º step__ - Calculate the standard deviation of each data set by applying the formula:
+__4º step__ - Calculate the standart deviation of each data set by applying the formula:

 ```
 s = √(1/(n-1)) * (xᵢ - x̅)²